 So, in summary, we have moved from a linear planning – leading – organising – controlling model to a complex wheel of inter-related behaviours underpinned by strong electronic communication skills and emotional intelligence.

-What are your views on 21st century management?
-Let us know in the comments below.mdz5.com
+What are your views on 21st-century management and the future of management?
+Let us know in the comments below.